squid-cloud-samples/todo/frontend/public/tutorial.md

 ## Updating a To-do

-1. To update the contents of an existing to-do, we use the `update` method of the [Squid Client SDK](https://docs.squid.cloud/docs/development-tools/client-sdk/mutations#update).
+1. To update the status of an existing to-do, we use the `update` method of the [Squid Client SDK](https://docs.squid.cloud/docs/development-tools/client-sdk/mutations#update).
 In `App.tsx`, update the `handleToggle` function with the following code:

 ```tsx
 const App = () => {